How to Plan the Perfect Traditional Vietnamese Tea Ceremony/ Đám Hỏi

 Tea Ceremony

-During the Vietnamese tea ceremony, the couple shares a meaningful moment with their families, honoring their parents in a heartfelt ritual.
-This exchange is followed by words of wisdom and the presentation of special gifts, steeped in tradition.
+During the Vietnamese tea ceremony, the couple shares a deeply personal moment with their families, honoring their parents and expressing gratitude through a heartfelt tradition that carries generations of meaning.
+It is a beautiful exchange of love, respect, and blessing, one that anchors the day in emotion and legacy.

 Vietnamese Tea Ceremony - Post Ceremony Feast.JPG